Scientific Name

 How to Grow and Care for Pleiospilos bolusii

-Light: This succulent needs bright light but does not like too much direct sun.
-A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your P. bolusii indoors.
+Light: This succulent requires bright light but not too much direct sunlight.
+So, a windowsill that receives 4 to 5 hours of direct sunlight in the morning and partial shade in the afternoon will be a perfect spot for indoor growing.

-Soil: P. bolusii thrives best in porous soil mixes that allow water to drain away quickly.
-Use commercial potting mixes specially designed for growing succulents, or make your own.
+Soil: Pleiospilos bolusii thrives in porous soil that allows water to drain away quickly.
+Therefore, use commercial soil for succulents or make your own well-draining mix.

-Temperature: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
-P. bolusii can withstand temperatures as low as 25 °F (-3.9 °C).
-USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).
+Temperature: High temperatures are not a problem as long as there is plenty of fresh air, but this plant is not cold-hardy.
+It grows best in USDA Plant Hardiness Zones 9b to 11b, with average minimum winter temperatures ranging from 25 to 50 °F (-3.9 to 10 °C).

 Learn more at How to Grow and Care for Mesembs.